 A good tip is to create a dedicated landing page where you can redirect interested consumers.
 Ideally, this should include the reward details, pictures of the referral reward, and a sign-up form.
 You can also place social sharing buttons so interested customers can easily spread the word on their social media profiles.

-To get started, brand advocates simply enter their email address to access their personalized sharing page.
+To get started, brand advocates simply enter their email addresses to access their personalized sharing page.
 They can also share on Instagram to maximize their results.

 This page can also include a FAQs page or terms and conditions so parties involved are guaranteed to get their promised incentives.